 A trust is a way of putting something valuable (in this case your life insurance policy) aside to ensure the money goes to the people you want it to when you die.
 If the policy isn't owned under trust it automatically becomes part of your estate, thus increasing its exposure to inheritance tax.
 Putting the policy in the name of a trust can help to avoid inheritance tax.

 This can be offered as an optional policy cover that provides continued life insurance coverage without further premium payments if the policy holder becomes unable to meet their premiums due to injury, sickness or unemployment.

 This type of cover also pays out if you are diagnosed with a terminal illness (terminal illness benefit does not typically apply in the last 18 months of the policy, and life expectancy must typically be less than 12 months).

 Interchangeable with life insurance.
 Life cover that provides a guarantee or promise of cover in the case of certain event that will happen - typically death.

 Interchangeable with life assurance.
-Life cover that provides guarantee or promise of cover in the case of certain event that might happen - typically death.
+Life cover that provides guarantee or promise of cover in the case of certain event that might happen during the term of the policy - typically death.